 Don't know/Not sure [If Don’t Know, cannot select other options]

-Did you encounter any unanticipated startup issues with these programs?
+Did you encounter any unanticipated issues with these programs?
 [MULTIPLE CHOICE]

 Yes

 No

 Don’t know/Not sure

-Q24a.
-[IF “Yes”] What issues did you encounter, and with which programs?
-[OPEN TEXT FIELD]
+Q20a.
+[If “Yes”] Please share your thoughts on how the programs could be changed to avoid the issues that you encountered.
+If you do not have any suggestions, please enter “N/A.” [OPEN TEXT FIELD]

 How (if at all) did your Limited Registration Period, Approved Launch Program, or Qualified Launch Program interact with the Sunrise Period?
 [OPEN TEXT FIELD]